inasafe/inasafe-doc/docs/source/training/osm/Chapter-07-field-papers.rst

 1. Locate the area of interest you want to map on the Field Papers website.
 Create a map for the area of interest.
    Print out a map of this area.
 You can choose to print the area of interest using the default OpenStreetMap backdrop, or you may choose to print aerial imagery, if it is a available in your area.
-   This process is depicted in the figure below.

 .. figure:: /static/training/osm/7_001.*
    :align: center